Googong: Artwork

 The main entry to the township contains an installation called Terraformis of a 7-metre steel sculpture.
 The sculpture is a nod to Googong’s local ecology and geology and celebrates the foundations of its natural environment.
 Rusted steel blades mirror the shape of surface rock strikes, prevalent in the Googong landscape, and provide a backdrop for handcrafted precast lettering.
 Large arches dominate the structure and acknowledge the presence of the Molonglo Ranges, while at the same time revealing the microscopic patination of the threatened Golden Sun Moth wings.

-Public art

 Googong has a public artwork walk that runs throughout the Googong North and Googong Central neighbourhoods, with 15 separate artworks to see and learn about.
 Artwork on display along the walk includes sculptures, installations, historic markers and architecturally designed play areas.

-Houses

-House designs

-There are 15 builders that make up the Googong Builders Guild and with this comes a range of designs for the available houses throughout each neighbourhood.
-House and land packages are sold separately, with residents having the ability to implement their own ideas and designs within set frameworks.

-Display village

-Googong display village features 19 different example homes from the 15 builders within the Googong Builders Guild.
-It is the largest display village in the region and gives potential future residents the option to choose from different designs and builders.
-It is located at 12 Courtney Street, Googong NSW 2620.